TheDomcio/WonderfulPolishLanguage/README.md

 ## Videos (Filmy)

 - [CDA](https://www.cda.pl/video) - Very popular multimedia Polish service.
 It also offers a premium VOD option.
 Long time ago it was known for having many games, especially flash games, which of course are still on this site.
 You can find there a lot of movies.
-- [Studio FIlmów Rysunkowych](https://www.youtube.com/channel/UCfXtDCs237pyDFCBIQR46yw) -  The official YouTube channel of Studio Filmów Rysunkowych.
-They created many cartoons for children such as "Reksio" and "Bolek i Lolek" and a brilliant cartoon series ["Porwanie Baltazara Gąbki"](https://www.youtube.com/playlist?list=PLpuDzL_F-CRrtJH-TxkKvERbLMSBQ8EpF) (Unofficial playlist, because on the official playlist the films are not arranged chronologically).
-All these productions, including animated "long time movies" can be watched for free and legally on their channel.
-Currently there are also videos of drawing characters from their production.
-These are cult productions that were part of many people's childhood (The same as the Czech ["Krtek"](https://pl.wikipedia.org/wiki/Krecik)) and "[Pat a Mat]([https://pl.wikipedia.org/wiki/S%C4%85siedzi_(serial_animowany)](https://pl.wikipedia.org/wiki/Sąsiedzi_(serial_animowany)))" and "[O loupežníku Rumcajsovi"]([https://pl.wikipedia.org/wiki/Rozb%C3%B3jnik_Rumcajs](https://pl.wikipedia.org/wiki/Rozbójnik_Rumcajs))).
-- [Studio Miniatur Filmowych](https://www.youtube.com/user/StudioMiniaturF) - The official YouTube channel of "Studio Miniatur Filmowych" - Another great studio that created such great productions as ["Dziwne przygody Koziołka Matołka"](https://www.youtube.com/watch?v=2l3swTSo1_I)) and ["Pomysłowy Dobromir"](https://www.youtube.com/watch?v=IEASuS_2GpQ)).
 - [Ninateka](https://ninateka.pl) - Amazing collection of documentaries, theatrical performances, cartoons for childrens, music concerts, animations, literature and journalism.
 And even more, this is a website that is really totally worth a look.
 - [POLSKA KRONIKA FILMOWA (PKF)](https://www.youtube.com/user/PolskaKronikaFilmowa) - The official YouTube channel of the Polish Film Chronicle, which was actively created between 1944-1994, so mainly from the times of the Polish People's Republic, but also before and after that period.
 - [Adapter](https://adapter.pl) - A large collection of films available for free and legally and they are friendly for disabled persons - sign language presenters and audio description and simplified subtitles are available.